amupitan/git-tech-desc/README.md

 Whenever a file that has already been staged is modified, it becomes in the modified state.
 This file can then be added to staging area and committed again.
 After the commit, a new snapshot is created, and the file is captured in the new snapshot.

 ### Remote Repository
 Think of a remote repository as a backup of your git repository that is stored online.
 When you want to share your repository with others, you upload it to a remote storage.
-A popular example of this is Github.
-When you upload your repository, it can be downloaded and viewed by other people.
+A popular example of this is Github or BitBucket.
+After you upload your repository, it can be downloaded and viewed by other people.
 This is generally how people collaborate on a repository - they all have their individual local copies but share a remote version that they can upload to.
 We will not discuss this because it is out of scope on how git works.
 In the event that you lose your local copy of your repository, you can always download it from the remote storage.

 ![Git Workflow](/workflow.png)